jeipab/fslr-transformer-vs-iv3gru/training/TRAINING_GUIDE.md

   --labels-val-csv   path\to\val_labels.csv \
   --num-gloss 105 --num-cat 10 \
   --epochs 30 --batch-size 32 --output-dir data\processed
+# If your keypoints are stored under a different key, add: --kp-key MyKey
 ```

 - IV3-GRU (features `[T,2048]` in `.npz` key `X2048` or `X`):